RetroPie/RetroPie-Docs/docs/Neo-Geo.md

 | [GnGeo-Pi](https://github.com/ymartel06/GnGeo-Pi) | neogeo | .zip | MAME 0.138 | /opt/retropie/configs/neogeo/gngeorc |

 ## Emulators: [lr-fbneo](lr-fbneo), [lr-fbalpha2012](FinalBurn-Neo#lr-fbalpha2012), [PiFBA](FinalBurn-Neo#pifba), [GnGeo-Pi](Neo-Geo#gngeo-pi)
-Refer to the main [FinalBurn Neo](FinalBurn-Neo) page for general information on all FinalBurn emulators or the direct links above for in-depth infomation on `lr-fbneo`, `lr-fbalpha2012`, or `PiFBA`.
+Refer to the main [FinalBurn Neo](FinalBurn-Neo) page for general information on all FinalBurn emulators or the direct links above for in-depth information on `lr-fbneo`, `lr-fbalpha2012`, or `PiFBA`.
 In-depth information on `GnGeo-Pi` can be found below.

-*lr-fbneo* is the prefered Pi 2 (and later) Neo Geo emulator due to its accuracy.
+*lr-fbneo* is the preferred Pi 2 (and later) Neo Geo emulator due to its accuracy.

 *lr-fbalpha2012* is useful for any games that may be running slow in the latest version of lr-fbneo for a Pi 3/Pi 2, and if used exclusively instead of `lr-fbneo` will allow you to do full system updates without worrying about needing to update your ROM Set, but comes at the cost of inaccuracy such as games having audio issues across the entire library and other issues that have been fixed in the latest version of `lr-fbneo`.